bparanj/crystal/programming/pbt/haskell/constructor.md

 In Haskell, a constructor is a special function used to create values of a particular type.
-Constructors play a crucial role in defining and working with data types in Haskell, including both simple algebraic data types (ADTs) and more complex structures.
+Constructors play a crucial role in defining and working with data types in Haskell,  both simple algebraic data types (ADTs) and more complex structures.
 Haskell features two main kinds of constructors: **value constructors** and **type constructors**.

 ### Value Constructors